isomerpages/govtech-gobusiness-main/pages/ipgrow/deloitte-touche-financial-advisory-services-pte-ltd.md

 **Leonard Woo**
 - Job Title: Valuation Partner, Southeast Asia
-- Years of Experience: 30+
+- Years of Experience: 30+ years
 - Location: Singapore
 - IA/IP-Related Expertise: IP Valuation, IP Strategy Consulting
 - Certifications/Qualifications: Fellow Chartered Accountant of the Chartered Accountants Australia and New Zealand, Chartered Accountant of the Institute of Singapore Chartered Accountants, Chartered Valuer & Appraiser of the Institute of Valuers and Appraisers Singapore, Chartered Accountant of the Malaysian Institute of Accountants